Shavit-Lab/Sparse-Expansion/README.md

 Notably, cuML seems to perform most stably on CUDA 11, so we used the cuML packages for that version.

 ## Installation
-We use micromamba to create our environment, see here: [Micromamba](https://mamba.readthedocs.io/en/latest/installation/micromamba-installation.html).
+We use Micromamba to create our environment, see here: [Micromamba](https://mamba.readthedocs.io/en/latest/installation/micromamba-installation.html).
 ```
 git clone https://github.com/Shavit-Lab/Sparse-Expansion.git
 cd Sparse-Expansion